cdornn/Big-Ideas-Final-Project/README.md

 ## Data Set Descriptions and links

-* Pittsburgh Police Firearm Seizures (https://data.wprdc.org/dataset/pbp-fire-arm-seizures): According to the description under the dataset, "This data includes counts of firearms by type seized by the Pittsburgh Bureau of Police.
-Each row describes a seizure incident involving one or more firearms."
+* Police Incident Blotter *(Archive)* (https://data.wprdc.org/dataset/uniform-crime-reporting-data): This dataset contains crime incident data reported and tracked by the Pittsburgh police from 2005 to 2015.

 ## Repository Overview